Google recommends every business owner be familiar with

 Field Data (Real-User Data - RUM)

-- Helps identify performance issues based on multiple actual user conditions
+Helps identify performance issues based on multiple actual

 Lab Data (Simulated Data - Synthetic Testing)

-- Collected using tools that simulate user visits in controlled conditions.
+Collected using tools that simulate user visits in

 - Found in Lighthouse, Chrome DevTools, and GTmetrix.